chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [One Queue Is All You Need: Resolving Head-of-Line Blocking in Large Language Model Serving](https://arxiv.org/abs/2407.00047): shcduling the requests
 - [ ] [ConServe: Harvesting GPUs for Low-Latency and High-Throughput Large Language Model Serving](https://arxiv.org/html/2410.01228v1): harvest stranded GPU resources for offline LLM inference tasks
 - [ ] [LLM-Pilot: Characterize and Optimize Performance of your LLM Inference Services](https://arxiv.org/abs/2410.02425): accepted by SC'24
+- [ ] [Revisiting SLO and Goodput Metrics in LLM Serving](https://arxiv.org/abs/2410.14257): check metrics SLO and Goodput in LLM serving

 #### Aligning Systems